Strangemother/python-micro-crc/readme.md

 ```

-- **Is fast fast fast**
++ **Is fast fast fast**
     Using a compiled nim module under-the-hood we gain c-speed fastness.
 Pre-computing the CRC table ensures only XOR bit manipulation is the main task.
-- **Table-Driven Approach:**
++ **Table-Driven Approach:**
     Precomputing a lookup table transforms an algorithm that could have been computationally expensive into one that’s highly efficient.
-- **Made in Nim (exported to Python)**
++ **Made in Nim (exported to Python)**
     Nim's `nimpy` module makes it simple to expose native Nim code to Python.
-- Matches online examples:
++ Matches online examples:
     Using polynomial `0xEDB88320` ensures we match JS and other online examples.

----
+## Benchmark

 > Benchmarks mean nothing.
 99% of the time they only detail the 1% of perfect cases.
 That said - Checkout _this_ benchmark: